neemiasvf/segdev/README.md

 ## API Documentation

-The API documentation is located at `docs/api.yml`.
+The API documentation is located at `docs/api.yml` and published at [Stoplight](https://neemiasvf.stoplight.io/docs/segdev) and [SwaggerHub](https://app.swaggerhub.com/apis-docs/neemiasvf/segdev/1.0).